-Others planning to reject the deal are thought to include Brexit secretary David Davis, work and pensions secretary Esther McVey, international development secretary Penny Mordaunt and Commons leader Andrea Leadsom.
+Others planning to reject the deal are thought to include Brexit secretary David Davis, international trade secretary Liam Fox, work and pensions secretary Esther McVey, international development secretary Penny Mordaunt and Commons leader Andrea Leadsom.

 One frontbench source said the Conservatives were “gliding into the territory” of a yet another challenge to Theresa May’s leadership over her perceived back-tracking.